Using the Law to Promote Veganism and Animal Rights

 Using Human Rights to Promote Animal Rights

 Humans, on the other hand, are recognised as rights holders, internationally, on a regional basis and in the laws of individual countries.
-Of course, the fact that these rights exist does not mean that they are universally respected or that human rights breaches do not occur; they are all too frequent and we have a lot of work to do to address human exploitation, discrimination and violence.
+Of course, the fact that these rights exist does not mean that they are universally respected or that human rights breaches do not occur; they are all too frequent and we have a lot of work to do to address human-on-human exploitation, discrimination and violence.
 That said, to the extent that humans are recognised as holders of rights and to the extent that those rights can be enforced in particular countries and regions, vegans can make use of them to demand respect for their fundamental convictions and to defend themselves against attempts to force them to participate in exploitation and violence, thereby protecting animal rights.

 Widespread change will require a significant element of self-help by those of us who are able to do so.
 These pages are intended to give vegans some information about human rights, international, regional and national, that may be referred to and relied upon in advocating for respect for the vegan philosophy and better provision for vegans.
 We are not able to provide detailed information on every country and these pages are not intended to provide specific legal advice.